 Employers should be respectful and fair towards employees and workers who need to travel because of a family emergency or the death of a family member outside the UK.

-If the employee cannot work from home when they return, the employer could consider other options for some or all of the time they're in self-isolation.
+If the employee or worker cannot work from home when they return, the employer could consider other options for some or all of the time they're in self-isolation.
 This could be: